 You will need to submit both Form A and Form B, together with a letter of support (including confirmation of the financial commitment) from the industry partner, to Catherine Liddle, DTP Co-ordinator, email: WRDTP@leeds.ac.uk

 The deadline for your project proposal to reach Catherine is 5pm Friday 1st October 2021.

 Please also copy in the grad school administrator from your university for information.
 Details can be found in the guidance document.

 What happens next?

 The guide document contains the timeline for the whole iCASE recruitment and selection process.
 The next step for potential supervisors is to download the documents above and begin / continue negotiating the detailed partnership arrangements with your chosen industry partner.

-If you are new to iCASE or would like a refresher about these studentships, each university may be holding fora within the next couple of weeks, so please look out for emails from your local grad school.
+If you are new to iCASE or would like a refresher about these studentships, each university will be holding Q&A fora week commencing Monday 26th July 2021, so please look out for emails from your local grad school.